By Mary Chase Mize, Ph.D., APC, NCC, with Afroze Shaikh, Hannah Cowart, Felicia Gatewood, Miranda Barzey and Sarah Evers

 2. Fight the stigma.

 Thoughts of suicide are not all or nothing; feeling thwarted belongingness and perceived burdensomeness can happen on a continuum.
-Being able to move past fear, distress, shame, or any other stigma-inducing emotion to make conversations about suicide more common is the first step in building a world that is safer from suicide.
-While much progress has been made in recent years with regard to erasing the stigma of talking about suicide, it may still be difficult and challenging.
+Moving past fear, distress, shame, or any other stigma-inducing emotion to make conversations about suicide more common is the first step in building a world that is safer from suicide.
+While much progress has been made in recent years concerning erasing the stigma of talking about suicide, it may still be difficult and challenging.
 However, you are not alone.
 Most people have been impacted in one way or another by suicide — and the more we talk about suicide prevention, the more we can help fight the stigma.

 3. Asking someone directly if they are having thoughts of suicide can help save their life. (spoiler alert: asking a person directly does not encourage them to have thoughts of suicide!)